h5law/h5law.github.io/posts/intro.md

-Title=Where to begin?
-Date=2025-06-21 11:01:42
+Title=Discovering Programming at the Darkest Point in my Life Date=2025-06-21 11:01:42
 Order=0

-# Who even am I?
+# Discovering Programming at the Darkest Point in my Life
 ## From Prison to Programming: A Journey from Chaos to Code

 Throughout my life, I've been many different people, each with their own mask.
-Some were good, others not so good, but none felt entirely "me".
+Some of these masks were not entirely bad, but none ever felt like they represented who I really was.
 Despite my apparent youth, I have already lived many completely untraditional lives.
 I've battled addictions, wrestled with my mental health, and even served prison time.
 In all this chaos, I have experienced both rock bottom and the top of the mountain.
 I used to think the way my life had unfolded up to now was normal and common to most people but as I started to venture out of the echo chamber of poor decisions and regrettable actions I had found myself in.
 I realised my life was anything but normal.

 Most teenagers don't sleep rough in a car park alienated from their families.
 Or get sectioned and taken to mental hospitals across the country.
 They don't get